zoicware/DefenderProTools/README.md

 iwr https://raw.githubusercontent.com/zoicware/DefenderProTools/main/EnableDefender.ps1 | iex
 ````

+**NOTE** If you need to run disable defender twice (fe.
+24h2) enable defender will not work so its recommended to create a restore point

 If you need to revert Windows Defender this script will restore the registry, services, and scheduled tasks.